CymatiCorp/CyKit/Hardware-Readme.md

 * Black (Ground)

 Note: The solder point for the black wire has two wires attached to it, as this is the 2 reference contacts that can be alternated.
+Reference points do not measure EEG data, but rather the impedance of the surface area its measuring.
+This is involved in measuring signal quality.<br><br>
  The images are missing a couple of wires, so this should show you the exact color code ordering.